 In Part 5 of the 1999 Canadian Environmental Protection Act (CEPA), Canada's federal environment minister has the power to implement regulations that ban or impose restrictions on products that contain substances noted in the act's "List of Toxic Substances" (Schedule 1).
-Several of the listed substances are substances commonly found in electronics, such as lead, mercury, hexavalent chromium, cadmium, polybrominated biphenyls, and polybrominated diphenyl ethers, all of which are also covered by the European RoHS.
-In addition to these restrictions on listed toxic substances, Canada has put in place regulations designed to control the export and import of hazardous materials.
+Several of the listed substances are substances commonly found in electronics, such as lead, mercury, hexavalent chromium, cadmium, polybrominated biphenyls, and polybrominated diphenyl ethers.

+In addition to certain restrictions on listed toxic substances, Canada has put in place regulations designed to control the export and import of hazardous materials.
 Under Canada's Export and Import of Hazardous Waste and Hazardous Recyclable Material Regulations adopted under Section 191 of the CEPA, hazardous waste and hazardous recyclable materials that are moved across international borders must be managed in a socially and environmentally responsible manner.
 The regulations maintain, for example, that hazardous material should be recycled and disposed of only at authorized facilities and that all transboundary shipments of these wastes must be tracked until they reach their final location.
 As well, written confirmation of disposal or recycling must be given.